Home / Blog Center / Tips & Tutorials /

 A timeout means the NAS isn’t reachable, and you should continue to the next steps.

-If the NAS is still missing, check software and network service settings.
+If the NAS is reachable by IP but does not appear in File Explorer, Finder, or the UGREEN NAS app, check software and network service settings.

 • SMB, AFP, or NFS must be enabled for the NAS to appear in file browsers.